redking/dzr-redux-workshop/exercises/exercise5.md

 1. The `mapStateToProps` function
 2. A object that maps our action creators to props.

+Again, like in `mapStateToProps`, we've kept things simple by giving the props the same name as the action creators we imported at the top of the file.

-This returns a function that we call with `ChatRoom` as its single argument.
+This expression returns a function that we call with `ChatRoom` as its single argument.

 The second argument passed to `connect` is important to understand.
 At the top of the file, we imported our action creators as plain functions.
 We pass these to `connect` where they are hooked up to our component and returned as props of the same name on the component.
 This means that in our code we must use `this.props.addMessage` rather than the `addMessage` import, as the `addMessage` import is just a plain function that hasn't been activated by the call to `connect`.

-5. Finally, change the references to the action creators in the existing code (from `this.props.onAddMessage` to `this.props.onAddMessage`, for example).
+5. Finally, change the references to the action creators in the existing code (from `this.props.onAddMessage` to `this.props.addMessage`, for example).

 ### Step 4 - Test with mutated state

+You can start up the app now and verify that everything is working.

-Once everything is working, perform this test to see how `react-redux` benefits from our use of immutable data.
+If there are no errors, perform this test to see how `react-redux` benefits from our use of immutable data.

 Open the `messages.js` reducer.
 When we add a new message, we use the spread operator to always return a new object.
 Replace this with a state mutation instead